Doxuno

 ENGAGEMENT AND SCOPE OF SERVICES

-The Client engages the Contractor on a project basis to render the following professional services (the "Services"): Full-stack web application development services including requirements analysis, system architecture, front-end and back-end coding (React, Node.js, PostgreSQL), QA testing, deployment support, and technical documentation for the Client's internal HR management platform..
+The Client engages the Contractor on a project basis until completion of the deliverables to render the following services (the "Services"): Full-stack web application development services including requirements analysis, system architecture, front-end and back-end coding (React, Node.js, PostgreSQL), QA testing, deployment support and technical documentation for the Client's internal HR management platform..
 The engagement commences on 1 May 2026 and shall terminate on 31 August 2026.
-The Contractor shall perform the Services with the skill, care, and diligence of a competent professional in the relevant field.
+The Contractor shall perform the Services with the skill, care and diligence reasonably expected of a competent professional in the relevant field.

 2.